William Capell, 3rd Earl of Essex

-William Capell, 3rd Earl of Essex (11 January 1697 – 8 January 1743) was an English courtier and diplomat.
+William Capell, 3rd Earl of Essex (11 January 1697 – 8 January 1743) was a British courtier and diplomat who served as the British ambassador to Sardinia from 1732 to 1736.

 Early life

 He was the son of the 2nd Earl of Essex and Lady Mary Bentinck.
 His younger sister, Lady Mary Capel, married Alan Brodrick, 2nd Viscount Midleton.
 After his father's death, his mother remarried Rt.
 Hon.
 Sir Conyers Darcy (d.
 1758), son of Hon.
 John Darcy.

 His paternal grandparents were Arthur Capell, 1st Earl of Essex and Lady Elizabeth Percy (a daughter of Algernon Percy, 10th Earl of Northumberland).
 His mother was the eldest daughter of William Bentinck, 1st Earl of Portland and Anne Villiers (the fourth daughter, by his first wife, of Sir Edward Villiers, Knight Marshal of the Royal Household).

 Career

 Capell was one of the founding governors of the charity, the Foundling Hospital, created in October 1739 to care for abandoned children.

 Lord Essex was a Gentleman of the Bedchamber to the Prince of Wales from c.
 1718 to 1727; Lord Lieutenant of Hertfordshire from 1722 to c.
 1742.
 He was made a Knight of the Thistle on 2 February 1724 but resigned in 1738.
 He served as Ranger of St James's Park from 1727 to 1739 and Ranger of Hyde Park from 1728 to 1739.

-He served as the British Ambassador to Turin from 1732 to 1737.
+He served as the British ambassador to Sardinia from 1732 to 1736.
 He was made a Privy Councillor c.
 1734, a Knight of the Garter c.
 1737, and was Captain of the Yeomen of the Guard from 1739 until his death in 1743.